onshape/docker-collectd/README.md

 variety of ways, for example in RRD files.

 This image allows you to run collectd in a completelly containerized environment, but while retaining the ability to report statistics about the _host_ the collectd container is running on.
+The container includes configuring the statsd plugin to forward data from inbound statsd packets to SignalFX

 ## How to use this image

-Run collectd with the default configuration with the following command:
+Run collectd with the default configuration including forwarding UDP packets from the external port to port 8125 (the statsd listener within collectd) with the following command:

 ```
-docker run --privileged -e "SF_API_TOKEN=XXXXXXXXXXXXXXXXXXXXXX" \
+docker run --privileged -p<external-port>:8125/udp -e "SF_API_TOKEN=XXXXXXXXXXXXXXXXXXXXXX" \
   -v /proc:/mnt/proc:ro quay.io/signalfuse/collectd
 ```